Service and logos

 Green Electricity

-Electricity from renewable sources is ecologically and socially sound because it protects the climate and reduces the consumption of fossil, finite resources.
-In addition, it does not produce hazardous waste, such as radioactive waste from nuclear power plants.
+Electricity from renewable energies is ecologically and socially acceptable because it protects the climate and the environment.
+Consumption of fossil, finite resources reduced is produced.
+In addition, no hazardous waste is produced, such as radioactive waste from nuclear power plants.

-When you buy green electricity, it doesn't mean that green electricity is actually coming out of the pipe.
-Every kilowatt hour generated flows into an electricity lake, from which it is then redistributed to end customers.
-In other words, everyone gets the same physical electricity.
+When you buy green electricity, this does not mean that green electricity actually comes out of the line.
+Every kilowatt hour generated flows into a Stromseefrom which it is then redistributed to the end customers.
+In other words, everyone receives the same physical electricity.
 But every single green electricity customer helps to make the electricity lake ever greener.

 Green electricity tariffs for private customers require an investment of at least 0.5 cents per kilowatt hour.
 Many energy providers also invest more than 0.5 cents per kilowatt hour.